This year has been a beast—a test of staying sane in the United States despite politics, pandemics, racism, and riots.

 June, July, and August

 I also began to experience more pain and nerve problems from my sciatica, which then caused my anxiety to spike.
+I had to stop going for daily walks, which I missed immediately.

 Symptoms of carpal tunnel syndrome also began to flare up as I was spending so much time at home on my computer and phone.
+The pain and numbness in my hands forced me to slow down, making me feel less productive.

-After a lot of trial and error, I found the best thing I could do for myself was respect a break timer on my laptop, do daily stretching exercises, and create boundaries around not working nights and weekends.
+This was a challenge for me throughout my mid-to-late twenties when I worked in cubicles.
+After much trial and error, I found that the best things I could do for myself were to respect a break timer on my laptop, do daily stretching exercises, and create boundaries around not working nights and weekends.

 Quitting my job in November 2007 to take a trip around the world ultimately gave my body a break it needed to work relatively symptom-free through my thirties and early forties.